johnsyweb/johnsyweb.github.io/_posts/2026-04-16-plan-for-failure.markdown

 > I have checked the tracking number and it says that they tried to deliver on 7th April but no-one seemed to be in.
 It says they have left a note about how to make further arrangements.
 Can you let me know if that is the case please.

 7 April?
-The very day they said they attempted delivery.
+The very day I asked for a tracking ID!
 We checked all around the front of the property.
 No note.
 We checked the [security camera] footage.
 No delivery.

 I asked whether [Australia Post tracking] gave any further information.